android/codelab-android-stamp-collector-app/README.md

 StampCollectorApp
 =================

-This repository contains samples and solutions for the Advanced Android course.
+This repository contains 4 stages of the Stamp Collector app for the Stamp Collector app codelab.

 Introduction
 ------------

-The StampCollector app is a companion app for the RecyclerView codelab.
+The StampCollector app is a companion app for the RecyclerView and Shared Preferences codelab.
-This app....

-The code is provided in 4 steps.

 It demonstrates the following Android features: